rashifdhafin/rashifdhafin/README.md

 ### Hi there 👋

+My name is **Rashif Dhafin Fairiza**.

+I am an informatics undergraduate student at Universitas Diponegoro.

+If you want to know me, just follow my [LinkedIn](https://www.linkedin.com/in/rashifdhafin).

 <!--
 **rashifdhafin/rashifdhafin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.